 Receiving W-2 and 1099 Tax Forms

-If you were employed for part of the year, your employer will likely report your employee income to the Internal Revenue Service (IRS) on Form W-2.
+If you were employed for part of the year, your employer will likely report your employee income to you and the Internal Revenue Service (IRS) on Form W-2.
 In addition, you may also receive self-employment income that your customers reported to the IRS on a 1099-NEC form (1099-MISC in prior years).
-Finally, you may have income collected from customers during the course of doing business that does not get reported on a 1099-NEC form.
+And, you may have income collected from customers that does not get reported on a 1099-NEC form.
 If you receive payments through third-party payment processors such as PayPal, you will likely receive a 1099-K. Payers will also send these forms to the IRS to report your income so it is important to include all of your income on your tax return.

 When you work for someone else, you pay half your Medicare and Social Security taxes, and your employer pays the other half.
 These are sometimes referred to as payroll taxes.

 When you’re self-employed, you are responsible for paying all the payroll tax yourself - both the employee and employer portions - on the net income earned from your business.
 This is the self-employment tax.
 You can calculate it on IRS Schedule SE and include the form with your tax return.

 The good news is, your employer has already withheld payroll taxes for the income reported on your W-2 form.
 However, you’ll have to pay the self-employment tax yourself on your self-employed income.